I have been teaching music lessons, primarily guitar, since 1998.

 The goal is to understand music and be able to use this understanding to enrich your life.
 Music can communicate in powerful ways, can regulate mood and emotion, can be just a fun challenge, and can be social.
 Music study can provide focus, expression, physical coordination, and emotional and intellectual inspiration.

-You might like to read some of my older articles:
+You might like to read some of my other articles: